Twelve incredible examples of avant-garde architecture

 The Niemeyer Centre in Avilés

-This is the only work in Spain by Brazilian architect Oscar Niemeyer.
-In contrast to the old town of Avilés, it is modernity personified.
-The large white buildings and curved shapes draw the gaze and house an auditorium, a viewing tower and a spectacular dome.
+This is the only work by the Brazilian architect Oscar Niemeyer in Spain.
+In contrast to the historic quarter of Avilés, it is pure modernity.
+Large white surfaces and curved shapes captivate the eye and are the calling card of a spectacular auditorium, lookout tower or dome.

 -